CryptKeeperZK/crypt-keeper-extension/packages/providers/README.md

 ## Features

-- **Simplified integration**: The package offers injected providers that enable applications to establish a connection with the CryptKeeper extension effortlessly.
+- **Simplified integration**: The package offers injected providers which allow applications to establish a connection with the CryptKeeper extension effortlessly.

 - **Secure identity management**: CryptKeeper's zero-knowledge proof technology ensures the privacy and security of user identities, enhancing data protection.